status-im/pm/notes/transcript11.md

 45:00 - 46:00

-Igor: Yeah that I agree and that's why both LESS and ULC are not that high on the roadmap right now because it's a huge project on how to do the whole crypto economy balance that everyone can run nodes and somehow communicate and validate eacho ther, or maybe it's even worse than inferior.
+Igor: Yeah that I agree and that's why both LES and ULC are not that high on the roadmap right now because it's a huge project on how to do the whole crypto economy balance that everyone can run nodes and somehow communicate and validate eacho ther, or maybe it's even worse than inferior.

 Jarrad: I agree with both the workload and the secondary step, if there's the ability at least to expose the ability to run ULC even if you bring your own node, that would be a great step in the right direction.